daniel-cheng/CALFIN/README.md

 CALFIN can be executed from the [Ice-Sheet and Sea-level System Model](http://issm.jpl.nasa.gov/).

 ### Preprocessing
+First, we perform Subsetting, which is the finding of the tiles within a larger image that correspond to an area of interest.
 1. Download GeoTIFF images from EarthExplorer.gov
 	1. Select a location on the map
 	2. Select a time frame